RafaelPereira94/phyta-cli/README.md

 Using the files specified above, we can run CLI using this command:

-> node app.js --trees trees.txt --types types.txt --metrics metrics.txt --parser newick --output /Users/RafaelPereira/Desktop
+> phyta-cli --trees /Users/RafaelPereira/Desktop/trees/trees.txt --types /Users/RafaelPereira/Desktop/trees/types.txt --metrics /Users/Raf
+  aelPereira/Desktop/trees/metrics.txt --parser newick --output /Users/RafaelPereira/Desktop

-**Supported metrics:**
+**Supported metrics and parsers:**

-For now only Robinson–Foulds and Robinson–Foulds Length are available in the future more metrics will be added, for example: Triplet metric
+For now only Robinson–Foulds and Robinson–Foulds Length are available in the future more metrics will be added, for example: Triplet metric.

+More parsers may be added in the future but for now only newick parser is supported.